One of the first things you will do in any accounting system is set up your chart of accounts.

 - Helps with filing your taxes

-- Finally, guides you with decision-making
+- Finally, it guides you in decision-making

 Chart of Account Order